Bound to Life

 High above us, the Bizra disappear.

-The Kishla continue their song for another few seconds.
+The Kishla continue their song for another few seconds, then fly out of sight.

 The Guilds